What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 Can a PI sign an agreement between an outside party and Mason?

 No. The University has delegated signature authority only to certain individuals.
 The Associate Vice President of Research Operations of the Office of Sponsored Programs has been duly authorized to sign and legally bind the University for agreements up to $1,000,000.
-Agreements in excess of $1,000,000 must be signed by the Senior Vice President.
+Agreements in excess of this amount must be signed by the Senior Vice President.

 Any agreement signed by a PI may be deemed void by the University and the PI may be personally liable for its contents.